Innlandet-Fylkesarkiv/file-converter/README.md

 	<OutputFolder></OutputFolder>                <!-- Specify output folder, default is "output" -->
 	<MaxThreads></MaxThreads>	                   <!-- Write a number, deafult is cores*2 -->
 	<Timeout></Timeout>			                     <!-- Timeout in minutes, default is 30min -->
+	<MaxFileSize></MaxFileSize>		<!-- Max total input bytes per file for merged files, default is 1GB.
+Note: output file size may differ from total of input files -->
 ```

 The first part of the XML file concerns arguments needed to run the program.
 The second part allows you to set up two things: